SlayterDev/DeafShark/README.md

 the lexer and parser for `DeafShark` since much of the syntax is similar to Swift.

 ### Try it out
 * Make sure you have [LLVM](llvm.org) installed because you'll need it.
-I won't go into how to install this because it seems different for everyone however building it from source seems like a good way to go.
+I won't go into how to install this because it seems different for everyone, however building it from source seems like a good way to go.
 * Next clone the repository and open up the Xcode project.
 * Create a file called `hello.ds` (or whatever you want so long as it ends with `.ds`).
 In that file put `print("Hello, World\n")`.
 * You'll need to add the location of your source file as a commandline argument to the Scheme (upper left where it says `DeafShark`).
-* Optionally you can add the `-o` argument and add another argument that is the location to store the output file (use the full path, otherwise it dumps the file with the debug executable).
+* Optionally you can add the `-o` argument and another argument that is the location to store the output file (use the full path, otherwise it dumps the file with the debug executable).
 * When you run the compiler, it will dump out the AST of the source as well as the LLVM IR code.
 This is mainly for debug purposes and will likely be removed in the future
-* When the program finished you should have a file called `myFile.bc` or whatever you called it.
-This is LLVM bitcode which can be run via `lli myFile.bc` in the Terminal
+* When the program finishes, you should have a file called `myFile.bc` or whatever you called it.
+This is LLVM bitcode which can then be run via `lli myFile.bc` in the Terminal

 Congratulations!
 You just wrote and ran your first `DeafShark` program!
 Probably pretty underwhelming at this point in the development.
 In the future, the bitcode will be compiled into an executable that can be run directly without the need of `lli`.
 I also plan to have executable versions of the `DeafShark` compiler that can be run from the command line.